 You wrote: "we reckon that the best thing we can do with our experience of financial mathematics is to start by building a toolkit" Do you have any real customers?
 Or are you trying to simplify future work with this toolkit? -- HaskoHeineckeThis is a speculative development, but this is what we know best, and we've had encouraging responses to our market research.
 Our principal user representative is our divisional director who has just come from the sort of environment we're targeting.
 It's not perfect, but it's not too bad.
-Of course, we have ideas about other uses for our toolkit. -- SF
+Of course, we have ideas about other uses for our toolkit. -- SF17 October 1999

 We've just had our first milestone and people seem remarkably happy about it.
 We made our demo without panics or pulling late nighters.
 We had a post-mortem in a pub and most of the objections were about how we do it, not whether we should.
 Where are we now?

 we have, effectively, a kind of ExcelUnit? -- a collection of sheets that can be run, via MicrosoftCom?, from the command line.
 This proved diabolical to get right, but seems to be settling.

 we ran a CoverageTool? for the first time last week and hit 89% running the deliverable code from the UnitTests.
 Of course it should, but conventional projects don't.

 we have a rough idea of our LoadFactor, but we've just started another cycle and intend to be more rigorous.